upvalue/arete/README.md

 # R?RS/SRFI compliance.

-Arete currently aims at R5RS compliance - continuations.
+Arete currently aims at R5RS compliance minus continuations.
 It is probable that R7RS modules will be added in the near future.

 # Future